Emilia sonchifolia

-Emilia sonchifolia, also known as lilac tasselflower or cupid's shaving brush, is tropical flowering species of tasselflower in the sunflower family.
-It is widespread in tropical regions around the world, apparently native to Asia (China, India, Southeast Asia, etc.) and naturalized in Africa, Australia, the Americas, and various oceanic islands.

-Emilia sonchifolia is a branching, annual herb up to 40 cm tall.
-Leaves are lyrate-pinnatilobed, up to 10 cm long, sometimes becoming purplish as they get old.
+Emilia sonchifolia, also known as lilac tasselflower or cupid's shaving brush, is a tropical flowering species of tasselflower in the sunflower family.
+It is a branching, annual herb up to 40 cm tall.
+The leaves are lyrate-pinnatilobed, up to 10 cm long, sometimes becoming purplish as they get old.
 One plant can produce several pink or purplish flower heads.

+It is widespread in tropical regions around the world.
+Though hepatotoxic, the leaves and young shoots can be eaten as vegetables.

+Description

-The plant is erect and sparingly hairy, soft-stemmed, and grows to 20 to 70 cm high with a branch tap root.
+Emilia sonchifolia is erect and sparingly hairy, soft-stemmed, and grows to 20 to 70 cm high with a branch tap root.
 The leaf pattern is alternate with winged petioles.
 Leaves on the lower end of the stem are round/oval shape, 4 to 16 cm in height, and 1 to 8 cm in width.
 The leaves on the upper end of the stem are smaller than the leaves on the lower end of the stem and are often coarsely toothed.

 The inflorescence is often dichotomous, with 3 to 6 stalked flower heads and whorled bracts below.
 The urn-shaped flower head has 30-60 florets per head, the outer ray florets are female, and the inner disc florets are bisexual.
 The flower is any of a range of colors: purple, scarlet, red, pink, orange, white, or lilac.
 The fruit produced is oval shaped, reddish brown or off-white, has white hairs up to 8 mm long, and exhibits dry indehiscent properties.

-Biology and ecology

-Emilia sonchifolia completes its life cycle in approximately 90 days.
+The plant completes its life cycle in approximately 90 days.
 There are two types of seed, which are defined by the color of the achene.
 The first, a female outer circle of florets of a flower head produces red and brown achenes.
 The second is the inner, off-white hermaphrodite florets.
 Most seeds germinate at 27 °C but those that develop from outer florets germinate under deep shade.
 Plants only emerge from seeds near the surface, however, some seed can germinate (4%) while buried deep (4 cm).
 The seed carries a pappus of hairs, indicating the use of wind as a dispersal agent.

-Impact
+Distribution and habitat

+Emilia sonchifolia is widespread in tropical regions around the world, apparently native to Asia (China, India, Southeast Asia, etc.) and naturalized in Africa, Australia, the Americas, and various oceanic islands.